Jurassic Park: Effects

 Tippett had assembled a 30-person crew to prepare for the go-motion segments; Spielberg did not wish to lose his expertise, and Muren sought to keep him involved with the project as an advisor to ILM's animators.
-Muren later noted that "this is the first generation of computer animators, and they are struggling with hardware and software limitations that make the process excruciatingly painful and slow."
+Muren later noted that "this is the first generation of computer animators, and they are struggling with hardware and software limitations that make the process excruciatingly painful and slow".
 Although Tippett disliked computers, Muren eventually convinced him to remain involved on Jurassic Park.
 Tippett and the ILM team spent approximately a month learning each other's respective fields.

-Tippett, who was also an amateur paleontologist, acted as a consultant for dinosaur anatomy and movement, and his animatics were used, along with storyboards, as a reference for what would be shot during the action sequences, as well as to help the actors visualize the dinosaurs that would be in the sequence.
+Tippett, who was also an amateur paleontologist, acted as a consultant for dinosaur anatomy and movement, and his animatics were used, along with storyboards, as a reference for what would be shot during the action sequences, as a guide for the movements of Winston's animatronics, and to help the actors visualize the dinosaurs that would be in the sequence.
 ILM's artists were sent on private tours to zoos, marine exhibits, and a local animal park, so they could study large animals – rhinos, elephants, alligators, and giraffes – up close.
 They also took classes in mime, dance, movement, and stop-motion to aid in understanding movements.
+Tippett also spent a week working with sound designer Gary Rydstrom on dinosaur vocals.
 The design team also watched previous films that featured dinosaurs, including King Kong, Fantasia, and the work of Ray Harryhausen in order to see how dinosaurs had been portrayed in the past and determine what they wanted to improve upon.
 A "movement bible" was developed, which contained information about the dinosaurs' movements and character traits.